-When you heat cannabis, you help activate the psychoactive compounds that lie within.
-If you decide to make edibles with your weed supply, you must decarboxylate it first.
-If you fail to decarb your weed, you’re doing little more than adding plant matter to your cookies; it is the heating of cannabis that gives your hash brownies their kick.
+When you heat cannabis, you help activate the active compounds that lie within it.
+For example, if you decide to make edibles with marijuana, the flowers need to be decarboxylated first.
+If you fail to decarb your weed, you’re doing little more than adding raw plant matter.
+As nutritious as raw cannabis is, it does little in terms of producing therapeutic benefit.

 What is Decarboxylation?

-You would be forgiven for thinking that CBD decarboxylation is unnecessary.
-After all, why do you need to decarb a strain that’s already non-psychoactive?
-However, the same rules apply because raw cannabis contains the acid form of CBD, known as CBDA.
-Again, CBDA has its own health properties but it is nowhere near as effective as its decarbed cousin.
+You could be forgiven for thinking that CBD decarboxylation is unnecessary.
+After all, why would you need to decarb a strain that’s already non-psychoactive?

-There are a multitude of ways to bring about the decarboxylation of weed, but we’re going to show you the most basic one.
+Aside from smoking or vaping, there are a multitude of ways to decarboxylate weed and gain its therapeutic and recreational effects.
+We’re going to show you the most basic one.
 You’ll need the following equipment:

 - An oven